act-auth/act-auth/README.md

 application program component

 An application program (or a project) with complex implementations may be designed and developed into multiple parts that provide internal and / or external services respectively, e.g., log services, gateway services.
 These parts can be referred to as components of an application program (or project).
 Application program components also need to access each other's services, e.g., gateway components may need to access services provided by log components to persist access records.
-Usually when application program components access each other's services through a non-private network, there also need to be access control, and then these application program components become a special type of account.
+Usually when application program components access each other's services through a non-private network, there also need to be authentication center, and then these application program components can be counted as a special type of account to achieve access control.

 third-party